Skip to content

 Pre-mortem.
 My favorite part.
 Before writing a single line of code, multiple AI judges review the plan and ask "what could go wrong?"
 This is where you catch the bad assumptions, the missing requirements, the scope creep.
 A validation gate on the plan's context before it becomes code.
 Problems found on paper cost nothing.
 Problems found in code cost your whole evening.

 Crank.
 Spawns workers to build it.
 Each worker gets fresh context and its own issue, least-privilege by design.
 The lead coordinates and commits.
 It's like being a raid leader who just calls out mechanics while the team executes.
-You're managing work, not writing code.
+You manage the work and let the workers write the code.

 Vibe.
 The quality gate.
 Multiple judges review the code before it enters your repo.
 An automated code review that can't be guilt-tripped into approving a sketchy PR at 5pm on Friday.

 Post-mortem.
 Extracts what the system learned and proposes what to work on next.
-This is the part that closes the loop.
 The learnings from this cycle become the intelligence loaded into the next context window.

 Then you do it again.
 The cycle IS the product.
-Not any single step.
-The fact that each cycle makes the next context window smarter than the last.
+Each pass makes the next context window smarter than the last.

 The context orchestrator